This post may contain affiliate links, from which we earn an income.

 The nearest airport is Sogndal Airport Haukåsen, 90 minutes by car from Flåm.
 Widerøe operates several daily flights to and from both Bergen and Oslo.

-You can also get to Flåm Norway by train.
-The scenic Flåm Railway connects with most trains on the Bergen Line between Oslo and the beautiful city of Bergen.
+You can also get to Flåm Norway by train from Bergen.
+The famous Flåm Railway connects with most trains on the Bergen Line between Oslo and the beautiful city of Bergen.
 It’s a spectacular train ride which we cover later in the post.